-The ray meat is scraped from the cartilage and accompanied by blanched strips of zucchini, silky and buttery potato mash and a little pool of velvety mousseline sauce.
+The skate meat is scraped from the cartilage and accompanied by blanched strips of zucchini, silky and buttery potato mash and a little pool of velvety mousseline sauce.
 The salted caper crumble on top is a great find!

-Very delicate dish and fragile flavors but again prepared with a lot of care.
+A very delicate dish and fragile flavors but again prepared with a lot of care.